 Don’t stop looking for tenants until the deal is signed!

 Word of warning: do NOT stop looking for tenants!
-A ridiculous amount of landlords make this fatal mistake, so I urge you not to fall victim, because it may unravel into a recklessly expensive mistake.
+Too many landlords make this fatal mistake, so I urge you not to fall victim, because it may unravel into a recklessly expensive mistake.

 Do NOT under any circumstances stop looking for tenants until your new tenant has: